Travel to Antarctica during Covid-19: What you need to know before you go

 Antarctica's unique position as an internationally administered region means that it isn't subject to Covid restrictions.
 However, because tourists access the continent from Chile and Argentina, they are subject to the entry rules of those countries.
 Travel to Argentina is off limits to all but nationals and permanent residents, who must present a negative PCR test taken within 72 hours of departure.

-Chile has been open to tourists from all countries since December 8; however all travelers must have proof of a negative PCR test taken 72 hours before departure, complete a health form and have travel insurance to cover the cost of Covid-related health care up to $30,000.
+Chile has been open to tourists from all countries since December 8; however, all travelers must have proof of a negative PCR test taken 72 hours before departure, complete a health form and have travel insurance to cover the cost of Covid-related health care up to $30,000.

-However, all major cruise companies have cancelled operations for the 2020/21 season.
-Cruise ships remain a concern when it comes to Covid transmission, meaning sailings are not likely to take place until the next summer season in the southern hemisphere, in late 2021.
+However, all major cruise companies have canceled operations for the 2020/21 season.
+Cruise ships remain a concern when it comes to Covid transmission, meaning sailings are not likely to take place until the next summer season in the Southern Hemisphere, in late 2021.

+In January, Adventures by Disney announced it will launch round trip cruises to Antarctica later this year, with the first scheduled to depart in December.

 What can visitors expect?